yWorks/yfiles-for-html-demos/demos/databinding/graphbuilder/README.md

 - While _New Graph_ creates a new graph from the given data, _Update Graph_ adjusts the graph to changed data and keeps nodes and edges whose source objects are still present.
 - _Nodes Sources_ contains the data that specifies the graph's nodes sources.
 You can edit and remove existing nodes sources as well as add new ones.
   The nodes source can either be an array or another object containing the nodes business data.
-  The nodes visual appearance is configured in the template field.
-See [Using SVG Templates in Styles](https://docs.yworks.com/yfileshtml/#/dguide/custom-styles_template-styles) for further information.
+  The nodes visual appearance is configured in the template field and realized using the Lit template node style.
+See the [Lit Template Node Style Demo](../../style/lit-template-node-style/) for further information.
 - _Edges Sources_ contains the data that specifies the graph's edges sources.
 You can edit and remove existing edges sources as well as add new ones.

 Since this demo evaluates the complete data source texts every time a source is edited, _Update Graph_ works as expected only for node data items of primitive type or if the node id binding resolves to primitive ids.
 Note that this restriction applies only to the demo, not the class [GraphBuilder](https://docs.yworks.com/yfileshtml/#/api/GraphBuilder).